 In the example above, the Ralph Lauren cardigan is 100% wool, which ages beautifully.
 It’s not the cheapest fabric option, but it’s the best-suited for the garment.
 The H&M cardigan, on the other hand, is a blend of polyester, rayon and spandex.
 This fabric feels soft enough at first but it’s a blend that pills badly, wrinkles and loses its shape.
 The blend exists to lower price, not to provide better performance to the customer.

 4. Look for multiple signs of cost cutting and corner cutting.
 A quality item will see the design through until the end, paying attention to all the details.
-Details could include adding interesting buttons (or covering the buttons in the case of the RL cardigan above), a hidden placket, a bust dart or shirt waist instead of an elastic band.
+Details could include adding interesting buttons (or covering the buttons in the case of the RL cardigan above), a hidden placket, a bust dart or tailored waist instead of an elastic band.
 In the RL cardigan above, the designer has added the pointed hemline and pockets as design details.
 A low-quality item will forego details, and lack of details is a sign of cost-cutting overall.
 It’s a good indicator that your item might not last.
 Case in point, the H&M cardigan above: There’s just not much to it.
 It’s designed to hit the $12.99 price point at which it’s marked.
 It’s not designed with longevity in mind.
 Another thing: The lack of detail is often what keeps a cheap garment from getting worn.
 It’s only later, once we have the item in our closet, that we just realize that something isn’t quite right.
 This is just as bad as having a garment fall apart.
 We also want to buy things we’re going to wear!

 5. Approach quality as a journey.
 Even those who’ve mastered the art of shopping for quality get it wrong from time-to-time.
 I’ve bought what I thought was a superbly crafted cashmere sweater only to have it pill up after a few weeks.
 I’ve bought pants made out of the “wrong” fabric, like a too-crinkly linen, only to have them sit in my closet.
 I’ve splurged on designer items that let me down.
 Over time, however, you will learn what brands and designers you can trust with quality.
 It’ll get easier and eventually become second nature.
 Let your eye and hand be your guide, and they will lead you to the right purchases far more often than not.
 In short, being able to spot quality is a journey not a destination.